 God is omnipresent.

-You can tap into this source of universal love without having a near death experience.
+You can tap into this source of universal love and connect with God without having a near death experience.

 To do it you use your spiritual capabilities - the capabilities that all spirits have and that as an incarnated spirit you have access to even while you are incarnated.